 After twenty years living in a place, one is sure to have a long list of must-do’s in the area.
-For Santa Fe tourists looking for a local’s perspective on where to eat, hike, soak, and get artsy, look no further!
+For tourists looking for things to do in Santa Fe, you have found your guide!
+This is a local’s perspective on where to eat, hike, soak, and get artsy, so look no further.
 This article changes as we continue to explore our amazing home!

 La Plancha Latin Grill—Our new favorite restaurant on the South Side.
 South-American inspired food including pupusas, fried plantains, black beans, and lots of other yummies.
 3470 Zafarano Drive.
 (505) 466-2060

 Plaza Café Southside (New Mexican, American) Awesome new diner ambiance.
-Try their breakfast tacos!—7 mins.
+Try their breakfast tacos!
 3466 Zafarano Drive

 Hours: Every Day 8am—9pm (10pm on Fridays and Saturdays)

-Izanami (upscale Japanese comfort food—not sushi)—This is one of our favorites in town.
+Izanami (upscale Japanese comfort food—not sushi)—This is one of our favorites.
 Delicious and unique Japanese fare, beautiful and relaxing environment.
 This is the restaurant at Ten Thousand Waves, a Japanese spa.
 If you like Japanese, this place is not to be missed.

 El Nido—(Italian)—Perhaps one of the best Italian restaurants in Santa Fe.
 Homemade pasta, delicious chicken/pork dishes, and a gorgeous ambiance/back patio.
 Located in Tesuque, so not in Santa Fe proper.
 It’s a beautiful drive getting there.